This post contains affiliate links. As an Amazon Associate, Cache Valley Bee Supply earns from qualifying purchases. See our disclosure.

 Recommended Starter Equipment

-Here's what we'd put in a new beekeeper's hands on day one:
+This is the gear we'd put in a new beekeeper's hands on day one: